mojtabasayyadmahernia/writing-feedback-app/README.md

-# A SFL-based Writing Feedback App Prototype\n\nThis is a prototype of a Windows desktop application designed to provide real-time feedback during the writing process.
+# A SFL-based Writing Feedback App Prototype
+This is a prototype of a Windows desktop application designed to provide real-time feedback during the writing process.
 It detects pauses in typing activity and give real-time SFL-based feedbacks to writers.